fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 # Background

 A web page using WebRTC can form multiple PeerConnections.
-Each one of these starts an ICE process that imitates STUN transactions towards various IP and ports that are specified by the Javascript of the web page.
+Each one of these starts an ICE process that  initiates  STUN transactions towards various IP and ports that are specified by the Javascript of the web page.